 Designed to fit most head shapes

 Because earmuffs are meant to be worn outside the external ear instead of inside the ear canal, these HPDs are more likely to fit most individuals.
-Earmuffs use the headband’s clamping force to provide a seal around the ears and the variability of head shapes and sizes mostly do not affect its ability to do so.
+Earmuffs use the headband’s clamping force to provide a seal around the ears and the variability of head shapes and sizes mostly does not affect its ability to do so.

 Hard to lose or misplace